Splurfa/GeminiWorkspace/3-System/guides/workspace-context.md

 ## IV.
 Active Projects

 *   **The Common Thread:** The name of the consulting agency.
+*   **Portal Repository (`common-thread/portal`):** This is the primary source of truth for all client and internal-facing documentation.
+It must be managed in a structured, user-friendly way, including maintaining an index of all published HTML files.
 *   **Bx OS:** A pilot project being developed for Hillel Hebrew Academy.

 ## V. Workspace Structure